Quick Summary

 8 Steps to Change to a New Payroll Provider

-We get it – change is hard.
+We get it: change is hard.
 Luckily, following the proper steps when switching payroll companies will help mitigate friction and create a smoother transition for all involved.

-1. Review Contract with Existing Provider
+1. Review Your Contract with Your Existing Provider

 Before switching payroll companies, it’s crucial to understand the terms of your current contract.
 Understanding these details will help you avoid unexpected costs and ensure a smooth transition.